eosc-sq/ensure-sq/docs/papers-selection.md

 | --- | --- | --- | --- | --- |
 | yes |  | unsure |  |  |

-MC: the authors mention "165 measures related to 97 different quality attributes".
+**MC**: the authors mention "165 measures related to 97 different quality attributes".
 It's so large that I'm unsure if it's suitable for our task.
 We'll need to see in detail.

 ---